Estonia VAT guide

 Applies to exports and intracommunity supplies.

-Exempt categories: Activities in public interest, such as heath, education and other listed activities such as finance and insurance.
+Exempt categories: Activities in public interest, such as health, education and other listed activities such as finance and insurance.

 Estonia VAT Guide